oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 FieldType MUST be a JADN type without Fields (Primitive, ArrayOf, MapOf), or a Defined type.
 If FieldType is a Defined type, FieldOptions MUST NOT include any TypeOption.

-*Note: JADN does not restrict the content of TypeName and FieldName, but protocol specifications based on JADN MAY define naming requirements.*
+JADN does not restrict the values of TypeName and FieldName.
+JADN-based protocol specifications SHOULD define requirements (e.g., allowed characters, maximum length, capitalization) for TypeName and FieldName.

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
 This example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional: